Mexico: Literature

 Mexican literature has its antecedents in the literature of the indigenous settlements of Mesoamerica.
 Poetry had a rich cultural tradition in pre-Columbian Mexico, being divided into two broad categories—secular and religious.
 Aztec poetry was sung, chanted, or spoken, often to the accompaniment of a drum or a harp.
 While Tenochtitlan was the political capital, Texcoco was the cultural center; the Texcocan language was considered the most melodious and refined.
 The best well-known pre-Columbian poet is Nezahualcoyotl.

-There are historical chronicles of the conquest of Mexico by participants, and, later, by historians.
+There are historical chronicles of the conquest of the Aztec Empire by participants, and, later, by historians.
 Bernal Díaz del Castillo's True History of the Conquest of the New Spain is still widely read today.
-Spanish-born poet Bernardo de Balbuena extolled the virtues of Mexico in Grandeza mexicana (Mexican grandeur) (1604).
+Spanish-born poet Bernardo de Balbuena extolled the virtues of Mexico in Grandeza mexicana (Mexican Grandeur) (1604).
 Baroque literature flourished in the 17th century; the most notable writers of this period were Juan Ruiz de Alarcón and Juana Inés de la Cruz.
-Sor Juana was famous in her own time, called the "Ten Muse."
+Sor Juana was famous in her own time, called the "Ten Muse".